-2021 ESPE
+2021 ESPP

 As a result of the Transactions, we adopted the 2021 Employee Stock Purchase Plan ("ESPP").
-Under the ESPP, the Company authorizes the grant of the right to purchase shares of Class A Common Stock by employees who qualify under the ESPP.
-The Company has reserved for issuance a total of 6,409,000 shares of Class A Common Stock for the ESPP.
-The ESPP became effective on January 1, 2022 and the initial offering period began on January 1, 2022 and ends on June 30, 2022.
+Under the ESPP, the Company authorizes the grant of the right to purchase shares of Class A common stock by employees who qualify under the ESPP.
+The Company has reserved for issuance a total of 6,409,000 shares of Class A common stock for the ESPP.
+The ESPP became effective on January 1, 2022 and the initial offering period began on January 1, 2022 and ended on June 30, 2022.

-The ESPP is implemented through a series of offerings under which eligible employees are granted purchase rights to purchase shares of the Company's Class A Common Stock on specified dates during such offerings.
-Under the ESPP, the Company has determined the offering period to occur in six month intervals, with the purchase date occurring at the end of the offering period.
-On each purchase date, eligible employees will purchase the shares at a price per share equal to 85% of the lesser of (1) the fair market value of the Company's Class A Common Stock on the first trading day of the offering period, or (2) the fair market value of the Company's Class A Common Stock on the purchase date, as defined in the ESPP.
+The ESPP is implemented through a series of offerings under which eligible employees are granted purchase rights to purchase shares of the Company's Class A common stock on specified dates during such offerings.
+Under the ESPP, the Company has determined the offering period to occur in six month intervals, with the purchase occurring as of the last trading day of each offering period.
+On each purchase date, eligible employees will purchase the shares at a price per share equal to 85% of the lesser of (1) the fair market value of the Company's Class A common stock on the first trading day of the offering period, or (2) the fair market value of the Company's Class A common stock on the purchase date, as defined in the ESPP.
 The fair value of the ESPP is determined using the Monte Carlo model as of the beginning of each offering period and is expensed ratably over the six month offering period.